datanav/docs/technical/youtrack-youtrack.rst

 --------------------------------------------
 Before any synchronization can take place, a link between a YouTrack Organization and a YouTrack Usergroups must be established.

-A new YouTrack Usergroups will be created from a YouTrack Organization if it is connected to a YouTrack Issues, Projects, Workitems, or Projectroles that is synchronized into YouTrack.
+A new YouTrack Usergroups will be created from a YouTrack Organization if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.

 Once a link between a YouTrack Organization and a YouTrack Usergroups is established, it will keep in sync between the two systems, regardless of where it is edited.